VAV2021/mockobjects/Mockito.md

 }
 ```

-If you need a JAR file of mockito-core, download from: <https://search.maven.org/search> and enter "mockito-core" (or whatever artifact you want).
+If you need a JAR file of mockito-core, download it from: <https://search.maven.org/search> and enter "mockito-core" (or whatever artifact you want).

 Warning: download sites may modify jars!
-Do **not** download from sites such as
+Do **not** download from these sites
 * java2s.com
 * findjar.com